artsy/eigen/HACKS.md

 Fixes some issues on Android when Reanimated stops. https://github.com/software-mansion/react-native-reanimated/issues/4626

-# Patch-package for react-native-codepush

-#### When can we remove this:

-When this issue is fixed: https://github.com/microsoft/react-native-code-push/issues/1578

-#### Explanation/Context:

-Release builds fail on Android without this patch, more explanation in the issue: https://github.com/microsoft/react-native-code-push/issues/1578

 # Pod patch for NimbleSnapshots type failure

 #### When can we remove this: